isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/More ways to protect yourself/Transact securely.md

 </p>
 </li>
 </ul>
-<h3><strong>Lower your bank transaction limits</strong></h3>
+<h3><strong>Safeguard banking details and lower transaction limits</strong></h3>
-<p>Falling prey to scammers due to unsafe banking practices can have significant
+<p>Falling prey to scammers can have significant repercussions, including
-repercussions, including financial loss, identity theft, and emotional distress, jeopardizing hard-earned money and financial stability.
-It can lead to unauthorized transactions, compromised personal information, and a loss of trust in financial institutions.
-Prioritizing safe banking practices is essential to mitigate these risks and safeguard personal and financial well-being.</p>
+financial loss, identity theft, and emotional distress, jeopardizing hard-earned money and financial stability.
+Prioritizing safe banking practices is essential to mitigate these risks and safeguard personal and financial well-being.
+Some ways to do so include lowering your bank transaction limits, setting a low threshold for funds transfer transaction notifications, including for PayNow, and staying alert to all transaction notifications so that any unauthorised payments are reported as soon as possible to increase the chances of recovery.</p>
+<h3><strong>Adopting good digital banking hygiene practices</strong></h3>
 <p>Add ScamShield App and security features (e.g. enable Two-Factor Authentication
-(2FA), Multifactor Authentication for banks and set up transaction limits for internet banking transactions, including PayNow).&nbsp;</p>
+(2FA), Multifactor Authentication for banks).&nbsp;</p>
-<p>Refrain from giving out personal information and bank details, whether
+<p>Refrain from giving out personal information and bank details (such as
-on a website or to callers over the phone.
-Personal information and bank details such as internet bank account usernames, passwords, OTP codes from tokens, are useful to criminals.</p>
+your internet bank account usernames, passwords, OTP codes from tokens), whether on a website or to callers over the phone.</p>
+<p>Activate the emergency self-service “kill switch” to suspend your bank
+account quickly if you suspect that your bank account has been compromised.</p>
 <h3><strong>Enable Money Lock</strong></h3>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/moneylock.jpg">